Love Song (band): Background

 The group toured heavily in the early 1970s, becoming very popular both in the US and abroad.
 They released Final Touch in 1974.
-By 1976, Jesus music was being replaced by contemporary Christian music (CCM), and it was becoming more business than ministry.
+By 1976, Jesus music had been renamed contemporary Christian music (CCM), and it was becoming more business than ministry.
 Many of the bands that had started the movement began to break up.
 There was a final "Reunion Tour" in 1976 which resulted in the Feel the Love double live album in 1977.
 Subsequently, many of the original members continued with solo careers.
 In 1994, the band recorded another reunion album, Welcome Back which primarily consists of new renditions of songs off the first albums but included guitar work from Keaggy and bass from John Patitucci.

 In 2001, they released a box-set containing their first three albums plus a DVD of a 1973 concert in San Antonio.
 All original tapes on all three projects (Love Song, Final Touch, and the live Feel the Love albums) were re-mastered at Mastering Lab.
 Recording engineer Bill Schnee assisted Girard and Coomes in the work.
 Mehler's seven-minute drum solo, omitted from the original CD release of the live album, was added back in the re-mastered version.
 Love Song started a reunion tour in 2010 with Calvary Chapel founding Pastor Chuck Smith touring throughout the U.S. In 2017 the band played a two-night appearance concert at The Upper a Room in Orange County, California.
 Those concerts were filmed with the intention of producing a live concert DVD.
-Through a series of circumstances that project turned into the production of a full-length documentary on this iconic band.
+Through a series of circumstances that project turned into the production of a 3 part docuseries on this iconic band, which is planned to be released on Amazon Prime.
 Many notable people have contributed to this project.
-The working title is Love Song the Documentary: The story of "A Band That Changed Christian Music" and is due to be released at the end of 2020.
+The title of the docuseries is "A Band Called Love Song."